mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 ```
 <https://blog.jle.im/entry/llms-and-haskell-1-constraint-evading-behavior.html>

-Read this post and make me a Claude Code skill that reviews a Haskell diff
+Read this post and make me a Claude Code skill that reviews a Haskell diff for
-for the constraint-evading compromises it describes: suppressed warnings,
+the constraint-evading compromises it describes: suppressed warnings, string
-string and field stuffing, and weakened types that differ from any recorded
+and field stuffing, and weakened types that differ from any recorded plans.
-plans .
-Some of these hide in code that did not change but should have, so
+Some of these hide in code that did not change but should have, so the skill
-the skill should start from the functions that changed and evaluate how they
+should start from the functions that changed and evaluate how they use or abuse
-use or abuse the types involved, but also spot type changes that look
+the types involved, but also spot type changes that look suspicious.
-suspicious.
 ```